About Our Kennel

 In my opinion, neither breeder is automatically better.
 It is more about how each of those breeders takes care of, houses, socializes, trains, tests and proves their breeding dogs that makes them better than the rest.
 If you have a hobby breeder who keeps his dogs in a backyard with no socialization or interaction, even though he only has a couple of dogs, he is not the kind of breeder you should buy from.
 This is considered a Puppy Peddler.
 On the other hand, if a commercial breeder has many dogs, they aren’t well kept, they aren’t socialized, aren’t tested or proven etc…he is also not the type of breeder you want to buy from.
 This is considered a Puppy Mill.

-Our Presa Canario Puppies.
+Our Presa Puppies.
 All of our puppies are raised in our home with constant attention from the day they are born.
 They are kept in a contained area that can be moved to wherever we are for maximum exposure to sights, sounds and people.
-Stress stimuli is introduced as early as 3 days old and continued until 16 days old.
-Environmental socialization is continued from there including different surfaces (linoleum, wood, carpet, lattice, plastic tarps, etc), people of all ages, different sounds (gun shots, sirens, etc) and as many different situations as we can creatively choose for them.
-After 8 weeks the socialization generally continues off property with trips to parks, large lumber stores, and sometimes even the Wal Mart.
-It is important that you continue this strenuous course of socialization for the rest of the pups development.
+Stress stimuli is introduced as early as 3 days old and continue until 16 days old.
+Environmental socialization is continued from there including different surfaces (linoleum, wood, carpet, lattice, plastic tarps, etc), people of all ages, different sounds (gunshots, sirens, etc) and as many different situations as we can creatively choose for them.
+After 8 weeks the socialization generally continues off the property with trips to parks, large lumber stores, and sometimes even Wal Mart.
+It is important that you continue this strenuous course of socialization for the rest of the pup’s development.
 No puppies raised in kennels.

 Worth the Wait?